AndrewT-Tran/canieatthisv2/README.md

  4. Push your branch and open a Pull Request.

-License
+## 📜 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+For more details, see the LICENSE file.

-Acknowledgments
+## 🙏 Acknowledgments

- • [Edamam](https://developer.edamam.com/) for their comprehensive nutrition database.
+Special thanks to the following tools and platforms that made this project possible:
+- Edamam: For providing a comprehensive nutrition database and API for real-time food analysis.
- • [Next.js](https://nextjs.org/) for providing a robust framework for building web applications.
+- Next.js: For offering a powerful framework to build scalable and efficient web applications.
- • [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework.
- • [Framer Motion](https://www.framer.com/motion/) for their animation library.
+- Tailwind CSS: For simplifying styling with a utility-first CSS framework that supports responsive design and dark mode.
+- Framer Motion: For creating smooth and dynamic animations that enhance user experience.
+- Iconbuddy: For providing high-quality icons to make the UI visually appealing.

+#### Your contributions and continuous improvements to these tools make projects like CanIEatThis? possible.
+Thank you! 😊